sergical/blockchain-wallet-validator/README.md

 - No runtime dependencies except:
   - `bs58check`: For Bitcoin address validation
   - `ethereum-cryptography`: For EVM checksum validation
+- No Buffer dependency (works in modern browsers without polyfills)
 - Tree-shakeable: Only imports what you use
 - Zero configuration required